Dark-Elektron/CavityDesignHub/README.md

-The SUPERLANS code is intended to calculate azimuthal-homogenous modes in axissymmetric cavities, periodical structure, and cut-off frequencies in long homogenous waveguides :cite:p:`SLANS`.
-SLANS is written by Sergey Belomestnykh and it consists of a set of executable files for differnt purposes.
-The first of these is the ``genmesh.exe`` which reads a geometry file ``<filename>.geo`` written using Python and generates the mesh file which is a .gem file and some other related files. ``slansre.exe`` is then called to run the eigenmode simulation and the results are output to specified folder.
+The SUPERLANS code is intended to calculate azimuthal-homogenous modes in axissymmetric cavities, periodical structure, and cut-off frequencies in long homogenous waveguides.
+SLANS is written by Sergey Belomestnykh and it consists of a set of executable files for different purposes.

-The files output by the SLANS codes are basically three types

-* binary files:
-* text files: which can be read by regular text editors
-* meta files

-The inputs and output files of the various SLANS codes are given below:

 Wakefield Analysis
+******************

+Wakefield analysis is performed using the ABCI electromagnetic code which solves the Maxwell equations directly in the time domain when a bunched beam goes through an axi-symmetric structure on or off axis.
+An arbitrary charge distribution can be defined by the user (default=Gaussian)

+Mulipacting Analysis
 ******************

 ## References